Particles are defined with the following equation

 Here are some examples for initial values of couplings:

 AA’BB’ system may have been given as an ABCD system and it is recommended that it is packed into AA’BB’ system.
-ABCD-system could work but when shifts are equalized and fixed and couplings are equalized.
+ABCD-system could work but only when shifts are equalized and fixed and couplings are equalized.